dot-layer/blog/README.md

 # .layer blog

-The objective behind this blog is to make it easy for the community members (and anybody else) to promote their work and share their thoughts and ideas related to the field of data science/machine learning.
+The objective behind the blog is to make it easy for the community members (and anybody else) to promote their work and share their thoughts and ideas related to the field of data science/machine learning.

 ## Actual Hugo version